tucats/ego/docs/API.md

 indicates that the server is not running or there is a network/gateway problem between the REST client code and the Ego server.

-This endpoint only supports the GET method.
+This endpoint only supports the GET method, and returns no response body.

 ## Caches
 The _Ego_ server maintains caches to make repeated use of the server more efficient